Roger Myerson

 Roger Bruce Myerson (born March 29, 1951) is an American economist and a Distinguished Service Professor at the University of Chicago's Harris School of Public Policy.
 In 2007, he was the winner of the Nobel Memorial Prize in Economic Sciences with Leonid Hurwicz and Eric Maskin for "having laid the foundations of mechanism design theory".
 He was elected a Member of the American Philosophical Society in 2019.

+In particular, by extending the revelation principle to accommodate incomplete information environments, Myerson proved that complex regulatory and auction environments, as treated in auction theory, can be reduced to incentive-compatible direct mechanisms.

 Biography

 Roger Myerson was born in 1951 in Boston into a Jewish family.
 He attended Harvard University, where he received his A.B., summa cum laude, and S.M. in applied mathematics in 1973.
 He completed his Ph.D. in applied mathematics from Harvard University in 1976.
 His doctorate thesis was entitled A Theory of Cooperative Games.

 From 1976 to 2001, Myerson was a professor of economics at Northwestern University's Kellogg School of Management, where he conducted much of his Nobel-winning research.
 From 1978 to 1979, he was visiting researcher at Bielefeld University.
 He was visiting professor of economics at the University of Chicago from 1985 to 1986 and from 2000 to 2001.
 He became professor of economics at Chicago in 2001.
-Currently, he is the inaugural David L. Pearson Distinguished Service Professor of Global Conflict Studies at the University of Chicago.
+Currently, he is the inaugural David L. Pearson Distinguished Service Professor of Global Conflict Studies at the University of Chicago and also appears in the directory of Peter Thiel's Dialog organization.